 For example, for an area chart, you can select Area.

-Tableau supports many different chart types, referred to as Mark types.
-More on Mark types in the Learning Library (in the top menu).
+Tableau supports many different chart types, referred to as mark types.
+For more information, see More on Mark Types in the Learning Library.

 Note: Before you continue the tutorial, make sure your chart type is set back to Automatic.

 Check your work!
 Watch "Create a view" in action

 Refine your view